 The band secured the use of a full orchestra for the first time – the London Philharmonic Orchestra.
 Ghost Love Score already features some characteristics that could be found much later, notably to a large extent in Imaginaerum.
 Much to the dislike of the purist addicts of this band’s former style of course, bemoaning a fate that got them cold.

-Also, some experts opine that Nightwish finally met mainstream.
+Also, some experts opine that Nightwish finally met the mainstream.
 Nope!
 I beg to differ.

 The band actually defined the mainstream, by which many other Symphonic Metal bands oriented themselves.
 They remained this lighthouse for a considerable amount of time and only now with their newest 2015 record Endless Forms Most Beautiful did they commercialize themselves a tad too much.

 And I admit it: I am usually not a terribly big fan of Tarja Turunen and her operatic ways.
 But Once is an album seemingly made by Nightwish for her directly.
-She sounds absolutely stellar – less operatic (yes…), more varied, injecting different styles and tones into here tune.
+She sounds absolutely stellar – less operatic (yes…), more varied, injecting different styles and tones into this here tune.

 And this is a good thing!

 The front chicks of Symphonic outfits sometimes forget they are not a fucking opera, but supposedly a metal outfit.
-So, this may not necessarily have been to her taste neither.
+So, this may not necessarily have been to her taste either.
 But you know what?
 This is exactly the boost that this band needed to move forward.
 And knowing that Tarja got ousted somewhat unceremoniously from the band shortly after the release of the album in 2005, her performance on Once is a really memorable occasion.

 The next album – Dark Passion Play – some three years later was done with Anette Olzon.
 And she met a similar fate during the world tour of Imaginaerum.
 The separation letter the band (or more Tuomas) issued to Turunen is a piece of work in itself.
 It raises multiple accusations, putting Tarja’s husband Marcelo Cabuli, but also Tuomas Holopainen in a very special light.
 And I am not sure it is a favorable one for any of them.